Home / Careers / Grand Forks

 Getting Licensed in ND

-North Dakota's licensing is straightforward but requires patience.
-The North Dakota Board of Cosmetology oversees this process.
+Licensure is non-negotiable.
+The North Dakota State Board of Cosmetology oversees the process.

 Best Neighborhoods for Nail Technicians